HL7/cancer-reporting/input/pagecontent/index.md

 This material contains content from [LOINC®](http://loinc.org).
 LOINC codes are copyright ©1995-2021, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee.
 All rights reserved.
 See [https://loinc.org/kb/license/](https://loinc.org/kb/license/).

 This material contains content from the CAP.
 The [Electronic Cancer Checklists](https://www.cap.org/laboratory-improvement/proficiency-testing/cap-ecc) are copyrighted by the CAP.
 All rights reserved.

+This implementation guide is jointly copyrighted by Health Level Seven International (HL7) and the College of American Pathologists (CAP).